tinsae-ghilay/tinsae-ghilay.github.io/README.md

 ##### Example

 Again if you dont want to change anything,

+c

 if you want to have a custom styled Week days. the reside in a <th> tag of a table.